 The Scotia Sea Islands tundra ecoregion is made up of several islands across three main groups.
 These are some of the wildest and most inhospitable islands on Earth.
-They all lie south of the Antarctic Convergence (also known as the Polar Front) in the Southern Ocean, and include South Georgia, the volcanic South Sandwich Islands, and the small isolated island known as BouvetØya (Bouvet Island).
+They all lie south of the Antarctic Convergence (also known as the Polar Front) in the Southern Ocean and include South Georgia, the volcanic South Sandwich Islands, and the small isolated island known as BouvetØya (Bouvet Island).

 These are cold, wet, and windy places, elemental in their beauty and renowned for the myriad of wildlife that inhabit them—including hundreds of thousands of flying seabirds, penguins, and seals.
-South Georgia and the South Sandwich Islands (also known as Islas Georgias del Sur y Sandwich del Sur) are claimed by the United Kingdom, but this claim is not recognised by Argentina.
+South Georgia and the South Sandwich Islands (also known as Islas Georgias del Sur y Sandwich del Sur) are claimed by the United Kingdom, but this claim is not recognized by Argentina.
 Bouvet Island is a Norwegian territory.

-The terrestrial life on South Georgia is also rich, and while there are no trees, there are a range of grasses, ferns, herbs, bryophytes, lichens, and algae, ranging from head high tussock grass (Poa flabellata) to tiny endemic lichens.
-Most snow-free areas on Bouvet Island are so steep and subject to frequent avalanches that life for any plants is very hard—there are no vascular plants, and only mosses, crustose lichens, liverworts and algae are able to survive.
+The terrestrial life on South Georgia is also rich, and while there are no trees, there are a range of grasses, ferns, herbs, bryophytes, lichens, and algae, ranging from head-high tussock grass (Poa flabellata) to tiny endemic lichens.
+Most snow-free areas on Bouvet Island are so steep and subject to frequent avalanches that life for any plants is very hard—there are no vascular plants, and only mosses, crustose lichens, liverworts, and algae are able to survive.
 Very little is known about the invertebrate fauna of Bouvet, while South Georgia hosts a diverse range of species including beetles, flies, weevils, springtails, mites, and tardigrades.

 South Georgia has no formal terrestrial area protection, except for Bird Island, which is designated a site of scientific significance.
-Visitors are allowed, but require a permit before landing.
+Visitors are allowed but require a permit before landing.
 There are a range of invasive, alien species on South Georgia, mainly plants, but also invertebrates, and until they were recently eradicated, rats and reindeer.
 There are no invasive species present on Bouvet Island.